-Exploring perceptions Before writing a plan on how to promote the association we engaged existing LinCA members, commissioners and other care providers in qualitative research to discover their current perceptions of the work LinCA do and the ways LinCA could support them in the future.
+Before writing a plan on how to promote the association we engaged existing LinCA members, commissioners and other care providers in qualitative research to discover their current perceptions of the work LinCA do and the ways LinCA could support them in the future.
 We found that LinCA was well recognised as a representative forum for Lincolnshire’s care sector and members were aware of the training and networking opportunities, but members were keen to see more personal communication and a stronger and improved public perception of the care workforce, highlighting the important role many play in their community.
-Further, members needed help with recruitment and retention and wanted the association to help challenge the stereotype of caring as a career, as well as continuing to promote their work to gain recognition for the work they do.
+Further, members needed help with recruitment and retention and wanted the association to help challenge the stereotype of caring as a career, as well as continue to promote their work to gain recognition for the work they do.

 We have refreshed and updated the brand for the Lincolnshire Care Association to appeal to a wide range of care providers.
 This includes reviewing the values of the Association and working on the communication of key messages to increase awareness of its existence and its relevance and importance – not just to members but to wider stakeholders including the NHS, local authorities and the media.